gsa-tts-archived/jemison/README.md

 make macup
 ```

 to build and run the applications within a containerized environment.
 This runs the build in a Linux context (against the image used by CF/cloud.gov).
+This style build is required when running on non-Intel platforms.

 ## interacting with components